 When at home the individual should secure the weapon where it is safe and not accessible to others.
 It is recommended that the ammunition be removed and stored separately to further reduce chances of accident.

-Authorization to carry a firearm under any circumstances other than those listed above must be given in writing by the Chief U.S. Probation Officer, or in his absence, the Deputy Chief U.S. Frobation Officer.
+Authorization to carry a firearm under any circumstances other than those listed above must be given in writing by the Chief U.S. Pretrial Services Officer.

 LEGAL ISSUES AND CIVIL LIABILITY